mitranim/js/doc/prax_readme.md

 Isomorphic SSR is supported via lightweight and performant {{featLink dom_shim}}.
 Pairing these modules together, and using custom DOM elements, provides a good foundation for hybrid SSR/SPA.

+Supports observables and reactivity via the module {{featLink obs}}.

 Short overview of features:

   * Directly create DOM nodes.